DanGOTO100/AWS-KMS-Workshop/Section-1-Operating-with-AWS-KMS.md

 ### Step 3 - Create the key  - again - and set an alias

-Run the aws kms create-key command again and this time you will get the result from the creation og the key as a JSON block with the metadata of the key.
+Run the aws kms create-key command again and this time you will get the result from the creation of the key as a JSON block with the metadata of the key.
 See example below:

 ```
 $ aws kms create-key